-8. Defect Tree Requiring Action but not an Imminent Danger
+8. Defect tree requiring action but not an imminent danger

-Procedure: If a tree is identified as dangerous, but the risk to the public is not high, then the tree will be made safe depending on the degree of risk identified at the time of inspection.
+Procedure: If a tree is identified as dangerous, but the risk to the public is not high, the tree will be made safe depending on the degree of risk identified at the time of inspection.

-Curo response to this tree-related enquiry: If not an emergency situation a site inspection will be undertaken within 20 days of notification.
-Where the enquiry has come from a customer or a member of the public.
-They will only be notified of the decision/ outcome if requested.
+Curo response to this tree-related enquiry: If not an emergency situation, a site inspection will be undertaken within 30 days of notification.
+Where the enquiry has come from a customer or a member of the public, they will only be notified of the decision/outcome if requested.

-Signs to look out for which may mean that a tree is a risk to people or property but the risk does not require an emergency response include a tree which is:
+Signs to look out for which may mean that a tree is a risk to people or property, but the risk does not require an emergency response include a tree which is:

-- a) Dead; - b) Dying few leaves in summer or dieback in the crown;
+- Dead. - Dying few leaves in summer or dieback in the crown.

-- c) Losing bark; - d) Affected by mushrooms or other fungi growing on or near the tree; - e) Affected by old splits and cracks in the trunk or large branches; - f) Losing smaller branches which are falling from the tree.
+- Losing bark. - Affected by mushrooms or other fungi growing on or near the tree. - Affected by old splits and cracks in the trunk or large branches. - Losing smaller branches which are falling from the tree.

-9. Overhanging Trees and Trees Touching Building
+9. Overhanging trees and trees touching buildings

 Procedure: Curo will not prune or fell a tree in Curo's ownership to alleviate overhanging branches.
-Where branches are causing damage by touching a building a site inspection will be made and the customer notified within 20 days of appropriate action.
+Where branches are causing damage by touching a building, a site inspection will be made and the customer notified within 30 days of appropriate action.

-Curo response to this tree-related enquiry: site inspection is not required unless damage has been caused.
+Curo response to this tree-related enquiry: Site inspection is not required unless damage has been caused.

-Customer Advice: If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees - see 5.
+Customer advice: If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees - see 5.
 Common Law Right on Encroaching Trees.